Ten FAQs on PR.

 - Add your contact details, including your out-of-hours contact telephone number.

-- Include a photo if possible.
-Put a caption on the back to identify the people portrayed.
+- Attach a photo.
+Provide a caption to identify the people portrayed.

 4. What other PR activities should I consider?

 A press release is a great PR tool, but there are other activities that can attract the attention of the media:

 This helps you build good relationships within the community, it shows your business in a good light and it often creates newsworthy stories for the local press.